-Dorland Mountain Arts Colony is a beautiful retreat where artists, writers, musicians and composers can create in a secluded, natural setting.
+Dorland Mountain Arts Residency is a beautiful retreat where artists, writers, musicians and composers can create in a secluded, natural setting.
 The colony is located near Temecula Valley Wine Country, about 100 miles south of Los Angeles and sixty miles north of San Diego.